-From 1st July 2016, we will no longer be able to maintain the current free Duty Officer appointments and a fee will be applied for all Preliminary application (Pre-App) advice & general planning enquires.
+From 1 July 2016, we will no longer be able to maintain the current free duty officer appointments and a fee will be applied for all Preliminary application (pre-app) advice and general planning enquiries.
 This includes telephone calls, emails and all other correspondence relating to development proposals.

 Legislative changes have introduced new procedures for some single storey householder extensions, this legislation relates to larger single storey rear extensions:

 There are a set of interactive houses on the Planning Portal that also give advice: